Rodrigo Moynihan: Postwar career

 After the war, he was professor of painting at the Royal College of Art 1948–1957, and was elected a full member of the Royal Academy in 1954.
 At this period, he was in demand for official portraits, and executed commissions of amongst others Princess Elizabeth (1946) and Prime Minister Clement Attlee (1947).
 He changed direction from 1957, resigning from the Royal College of Art and the Royal Academy and returning to abstraction, working outside England in Europe and North America.

 From 1971 onwards he was inspired to return to figurative painting in the form of large-scale studio still-lives, unordered, unarranged and apparently random.
 One of these such paintings was, The shelf, objects and shadows - front view (1982–83).
 This return to figuration also drew him to move back towards portraiture – with portraits of friends leading to renewed commissions by the end of the 1970s.
 Notable portraits of this period include Prime Minister Margaret Thatcher (1983–85; National Portrait Gallery, London) and Dame Peggy Ashcroft (1984; National Portrait Gallery).

 Awards and distinctions

 Moynihan was re-elected to the Royal Academy in 1979.
 He has paintings in the collection of several British institutions including the Glasgow Museums, Derby Art Gallery and in the Imperial War Museum.

 Family life

-Moynihan married artist Elinor Bellingham-Smith in 1931 (one son, John Moynihan).
-They divorced in the late '50s and in 1960, he married fellow-artist Anne Dunn with whom he had a second son Daniel "Danny" Moynihan.
+Moynihan married artist Elinor Bellingham-Smith in 1931.
+They had one son, John Moynihan.
+They divorced in the late 1950s, and in 1960 he married fellow-artist Anne Dunn with whom he had a second son Daniel "Danny" Moynihan.
 They went to live in the south of France.